 We have all of our bases covered, and we take your wedding seriously.

 9. Will we receive the digital files?
 What exactly is included in a wedding package?
 How many photos do we get?

 You do receive the finished edited digital files in a .JPG format, however I do not provided clients with unedited images or with .RAW files.

 The amount of images varies from wedding to wedding based on the amount of hourly coverage and a lot of factors.
-But I’d say the average is about 750 images from an 8 hour wedding day.
+But I’d say the average is about 800 images from an 8 hour wedding day.
 However I do not guarantee a minimum or cap your photo amount at a maximum, there is no limit.

 Wedding packages also include a gorgeous keepsake box with 25 mounted prints(think really really thick foam core board type paper).
-I rotate out my boxes depends on new colors and styles, but 2018/2019 weddings will be receiving a glass artisan welded display box with a crystal rose gold USB.
+I rotate out my boxes depends on new colors and styles, but 2020 weddings will be receiving a glass artisan welded display box with a crystal rose gold USB.
 You can also download the high res images straight to your computer from your online gallery.
-I do offer albums, though most Brides and Grooms see their display box as an updated version of a traditional album.
-I also believe in the freedom of printing your own images however you like, so for this reason the print release is included as well.
+I do offer albums, though most Brides and Grooms see their display box as an updated version of a traditional album and prefer it.

-11. What do we need to do in order to book our date?
+10. Will you have a contract available for us to sign?
+What do we need to do in order to book our date?

 I send a contract to every single one of my clients.
 This is for both my own protection and yours, with all the terms and inclusions of your wedding package laid out.